 Clinical Legal Education & Program Outcomes

-The McGill Law BCL/LLB program outcomes guide the Faculty in curriculum planning by articulating the knowledge, skills and values we hope to see in our graduating students.
-Our broad Clinical Legal Educationofferings play an integral role in achieving our program outcomes.
+The McGill Law BCL/JD Program outcomes guide the Faculty in curriculum planning by articulating the knowledge, skills and values we hope to see in our graduating students.
+Our broad Clinical Legal Education offerings play an integral role in achieving our program outcomes.
 Here are the ways in which our Clinical Legal Education offerings support our undergraduate program outcomes:

 1. Well-Rounded Individuals